Saving vs. investing, explained

 When to invest

 Why would you invest your money?
-Typically, investment aims for long-term growth and the pursuit of higher returns than saving.
-Here’s a few situations where investing might be more appropriate:
+Typically, investing aims for long-term growth and the pursuit of higher returns than saving.
+Depending on your objective, time horizon and risk tolerance, if you’re aiming for long-term growth, here are a few things to consider:

-• You’re comfortable with risk: Investing generally offers higher growth potential than saving, however with the potential to lose some or all the invested funds.
+- Risk tolerance: Investing long-term may offer higher growth potential; however, there is volatility with the value of the asset along the way.
 Different investments have different levels of risk.
 For example, stocks are generally considered riskier than bonds.

-• You want to diversify: There are opportunities to spread your money across different types of investments and multiple markets.
-This leaves your investments’ value less subject to the fluctuations of singular assets.
+- You want to diversify: There are opportunities to spread your money across different types of investments and multiple markets.
+Not putting your eggs all in one basket leaves your investments’ value less subject to the fluctuations of singular assets.
 Diversification and asset allocation does not guarantee a profit or protect against a loss.

 Combining saving and investing